icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 It is expected that [Data Providers](../glossary.md#term-Data-Provider) will grant access reliably and fairly, in line with the access conditions that they specify.
 In the event that access is refused, there will be a mechanism for flagging this with the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) for review and dispute management.
 [Data Providers](../glossary.md#term-Data-Provider) must be able to show clear justification for access refusal.
 Repeat refusal or non-compliance with specified access conditions may result in penalties (to be determined after Phase 3).

 This policy focuses on access conditions for classes [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) only.
-Personal data ([OE-SP](../glossary.md#term-Data-sensitivity-class-personal)) are out of scope for development during Phase 3.
-Future extensibility of the Open Energy ecosystem to [OE-SP](../glossary.md#term-Data-sensitivity-class-personal) data will be consulted on in future phases of project development.
+Personal data ([OE-SP](../glossary.md#term-Data-sensitivity-class-personal)) are currently out of scope.
+Future extensibility of the IB1 Trust Framework to [OE-SP](../glossary.md#term-Data-sensitivity-class-personal) data will be consulted on in future phases of project development.

 ### Policy details (Data access conditions)

-[Data Providers](../glossary.md#term-Data-Provider) will allocate each of their datasets to a sensitivity class prior to sharing them within the Open
+[Data Providers](../glossary.md#term-Data-Provider) will allocate each of their datasets to a sensitivity class prior to sharing them within the IB1 Trust Framework.
-Energy ecosystem.
 Data access conditions will then be applied in a manner that is proportionate to the sensitivity profile of each class.
 We propose to use the data sensitivity classes previously established as a basis for considering access conditions, but not as a complete determinant.

-Our approach must serve the goal of reducing friction in sharing energy data, while also balancing two distinct sets of needs:
+Our approach must serve the goal of reducing friction in sharing  data, while also balancing two distinct sets of needs:

 1. [Data Providers](../glossary.md#term-Data-Provider): to retain control over their data.
 2. [Data Consumers](../glossary.md#term-Data-Consumer) and [Service Providers](../glossary.md#term-Service-Provider): to access multiple datasets in a clear and manageable way.

 As such, we define a standardised range of access condition types as a mechanism to balance the factors outlined above.
 This acknowledges the need for more nuance than would be captured under a ‘one size fits all’ approach for each sensitivity class.
 Instead, our policy enables some tailoring within defined parameters.

-The table below describes access conditions for each of the Open Energy data sensitivity classes.
+The table below describes access conditions for each of the data sensitivity classes.
 It also demonstrates the rationale for this guidance - identifying the lack of standardised access conditions for [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) datasets as a cause of cost and friction in energy data sharing.

 ### Data sensitivity classes and access conditions in scope